Looking for a better way to do your analytics reporting? Look no further than Microsoft Power BI.

 Beautiful, Branded Reports

-- Embed an iframe anywhere and watch it refresh <show our example>
+- Embed an iframe anywhere and watch it refresh.

 No More Data Surprises

-The feature I am starting to use more and more often is report notifications in Power BI Service.
-After completion of a report
+The feature I am starting to use more and more often is report notifications in the Power BI online service.
+After the completion of a report and its upload, Power BI enables you to define a value-based notification.
+If I’m looking to hit a sales goal or reach a conversion KPI, Power BI will let me know when that time comes.